wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Components of Differentiation/Parametrization.md

 4. **Abstract Conceptualization:**
     - **Parametrization**, at its most abstract, is the **act of defining a system's potential states** in terms of a **smaller, independent set of variables**.
 These parameters serve as the **coordinates** or **variables of control** that systematically explore the system's full range of possibilities.
     - By choosing parameters, you are essentially **embedding** or **structuring** the object within a new framework that captures its essential features through a simpler set of independent variables.
 This is why, in mathematics, parametric equations are used to describe curves, surfaces, and other geometries in terms of one or more parameters.
+### Effects of the Configuration of Parameters Relative to Variables
+#### Direct vs. Indirect Influence of Parameters on Variables
+##### Direct Relationships
+In cases where parameters directly **multiply**, **add**, or otherwise operate on variables, the **produced instances** are often straightforward and predictable.
+	For example, in a linear system like:

+    y=ax+by=ax+b

+    The parameter aa **scales** the variable xx, determining the **rate of change** of yy as xx changes, while bb **shifts** the entire relationship vertically.
+These kinds of relationships tend to produce **proportional** or **linear** outcomes.
+The instance produced here is a **straight line**, whose slope is determined by aa and intercept by bb.

+##### Indirect Relationships
+If a parameter indirectly influences a variable (for example, by operating through other parameters or through more complex functions), the produced instance can exhibit more complex behavior.
+	For instance, in a non-linear system such as:

+    y=a(x2)+by=a(x2)+b

+The parameter aa indirectly influences how quickly yy grows relative to xx, producing a **parabolic curve** where the shape of the parabola is determined by aa.
+Here, xx is squared first, and only then does aa scale the result, introducing non-linearity into the system.
+The instance is a **curve**, and changing the value of aa produces different curves.

 ![[Pasted image 20240906071943.png]]
 $$\LARGE \vec{r}(t) : [0,1] \to \mathbb{R}^3, \quad \vec{r}(t) = [x(t)\textcolor{red}{,}\space y(t)\textcolor{red}{,}\space z(t)], \quad x,y,z : [0,1] \to \mathbb{R} $$